jellevankerk/Team-Challenge/README.md

     - scipy 1.1.0

 # How to run:
-    Places all the files of zip file in the same map.
+    Place all the files of zip file in the same folder together with the Data folder.
-    Make sure all modules from above in you python interpreter.
+    Make sure all modules from above are installed.
-    Run TC_main in a python compatible IDE.
+    Run TC_main.py in a python compatible IDE.
-    If you want to train your network, set  trainnetwork to True in main() If you want to evaluate your network, set evaluationnetwork to True in main() (you can find these at global settings).
+    If you want to train your network, set trainnetwork to True in main() If you want to evaluate your network, set evaluationnetwork to True in main() and change networkpath to the network you want to evaluate
+    (you can find these at global settings).